Skip to main content

 Handle bulking

-If you want to combine similar trade orders from client portfolios into one big order before sending them to the market, use these features in the order flow.
+You can combine similar trade orders from client portfolios into one bigger order before sending them to the market.

 Trade order grouping criteria